SeaPickle754/Momentum/readme.md

 gfx for an easy setup.

 ### Newest version:
-Currently, the only thing that I can do with it is to display a motionless sprite.
+After some revisions, I can now display a moving sprite, controled by the keypad.
-WORK IN PROGRESS: Partial Redraw(moving sprites)
+WORK IN PROGRESS: ERROR HANDLING

 ![Screenshot](screenshot.png)